Constructing Genetic Risk Scores: Robust Bayesian Approach through Projected Summary Statistics and Flexible Shrinkage: Bayesian PRS Modeling Based on GWAS Summary Statistics and External LD Reference Data

-In this section, we lay out the general statistical model underlying the development of PRS based on GWAS summary data and external LD reference data.
-We will in particular explain and quantify the statistical and computational instability that arises from the use of two different data sources between the GWAS summary statistics and LD reference data.
-The instability seems to have been recognized in the existing literature, but its precise cause is not understood and has been dealt with in ad hoc manners (\cite{ge2019polygenic}).
+In this section, we lay out the general statistical framework underlying the development of PRS based on GWAS summary data and external LD reference data.
+We will explain and quantify the statistical and computational ill-behavior that arises from the use of two separate data sources for summary statistics and LD estimation.